rundeck/docs/en/administration/security/authentication.md

 If you want your changes to the `realm.properties` file to be picked up without having to restart Rundeck change the module specified in the JAAS config file from `org.eclipse.jetty.jaas.spi.PropertyFileLoginModule` to `org.rundeck.jaas.jetty.ReloadablePropertyFileLoginModule`

+The refresh interval for checking the file is 5 seconds.
+This is not configurable.

 For example, the following configuration uses the non-reloadable `realm.properties`

     RDpropertyfilelogin {